Latest Posts

 How does this process work?

 Unique serial numbers are embedded into your mobile phone, called UDIDs.
 Appthority explains, “Access to UDIDs is a concern because, with a unique device identifier, developers can correlate user behavior across multiple apps (even if they have different usernames and passwords for each of the apps) and then match them to a unique user.
-While Apple has prohibited iOS developers from using UDIDs to track and identify users, Appthority discovered that the new rule is only enforced on devices that are running the latest version of iOS.
+While Apple has prohibited iOS developers from using UDIDs to track and identify users, Appthority discovered that the new rule is only enforced on devices running the latest iOS version.

 Paid iOS apps surprisingly collect more data and share that information with more third parties than Android paid apps, making iOS slightly more risky than Android,” says Appthority.
-“On the whole, free apps remain the riskiest category, exhibiting the greatest number of risky behaviors across both platforms.
+“Free apps remain the most dangerous category, exhibiting the greatest hazardous behaviors across both platforms.

 Related Articles :